regolith-labs/ore/README.md

 # ORE

-**ORE is a fair-launch, proof-of-work, cross-border digital currency anyone can mine.**
+**ORE is a fair-launch, proof-of-work, digital currency anyone can mine.**

 ## Install